department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 ### Dividends
 If you have an active NSLI or VSLI life insurance policy from this period, you can buy [Paid Up Additional (PUA) insurance](#paid-up-additional-(pua)-insurance) with the yearly dividends (payments) you receive from your coverage.

-**You don't need to apply in order to receive dividends.** Any information instructing you to apply for dividends (sometimes called "special dividends") is false.
+**You don't need to apply in order to receive dividends.** Any requests asking you to apply for dividends (sometimes called "special dividends") are not valid.
 [Learn more about dividends.](https://www.benefits.va.gov/insurance/dividends_options.asp) <br>

 ### Related benefits